For the Fallen Dreams: Blehm's return, new label and self-titled seventh album (2021–present)

 On February 19, 2021, the band confirmed that they had begun recording their seventh album.
 On June 17, 2022, the band revealed that they had parted ways with Rise Records and signed with Arising Empire.
 On June 21, following a series of teasers released on various social media, the band unveiled the first single entitled "What If" along with a music video.
 On August 5, the band released the second single titled "Sulfate".

 On September 6, the band published the third single "Re-Animate" and its corresponding music video.
 On October 20, the band released the fourth single "No Heaven" and an accompanying music video.
 On January 19, 2023, the band premiered the fifth single "Last One Out" with a music video.
 At the same time, they officially announced that their self-titled seventh studio album would be released on March 10, 2023 while also revealed the album cover and the track list.
 The music video for "Without You" was released March 10, 2023, coinciding with the album release.

 Artistry

 Musical style and progression

 Other bands that have a similar sound to For the Fallen Dreams include: A Day to Remember, The Ghost Inside, In Hearts Wake, Fit for a King, A Call to Sincerity, and Buried in Verona.

+They have cited influences including Comeback Kid, Figure Four, Misery Signals, 7 Angels 7 Plagues, Underoath, As I Lay Dying, Killswitch Engage, Unearth, Dead to Fall, Bleeding Through, Martyr A.D., Bury Your Dead, Terror, First Blood, Since The Flood, Between the Buried and Me, From A Second Story Window, the Black Dahlia Murder, the Acacia Strain and Skinless.